eliza411/testkitchen/event_calendar/event_calendar.rst

 Part 1: Build a way to create events
 ************************************
-Step 1.1: Add a new content type called Event
+1.1: Add a new content type called Event
 =============================================
 *Structure > Content types > +Add new content type*